AgibotTech/AgiBotWorldChallengeIROS2025-WorldModelBaseline/README.md

 ## News

 - [2025.07.15] 🚀🚀 **The [test server](https://huggingface.co/spaces/agibot-world/IROSChallengeWMTrack) of AgiBot World Challenge @ IROS 2025  is available now.** Please visit the [huggingface competition space](https://huggingface.co/spaces/agibot-world/IROSChallengeWMTrack) for more details.
+(A minor update has been made to the inference script.)

 - [2025.06.12] The instruction to evaluating your model locally have been released.